Code-Institute-Submissions/flask-training-calendar/README.md

 The inspiration for this project came when I was writing out a training schedule for an upcoming race and realised that, while there are many run tracking apps, very few offer functionality to plan upcoming runs.
 I felt the opportuntiy was there for users to plan out training schedules and then be able to easily access the site to see what their planned run for the day consisted of.

-The visual theme for the site is kept relatively simple and consistent throughout the site.
+The visual theme for the site is kept relatively simple and consistent throughout.
 A background image of a silhouetted runner against the sun is used to evoke an inspirational view of running.
 I felt it is a powerful image and chose to give it a sharp focus throughout the site, dedicating a third of the screensize to it.
 On smaller devices the image of the runner is not visible.
 However I chose to keep the background image, as the viewable portion (an orange sky at sunset) makes the background visually interesting while still unobtrusive.
 Beyond that all information for the user is displayed intuitively to make it easy for the user to comprehend and interact with.

+### No template was used

 On the home page information is displayed relating to the planned workouts for the current day.
 If there are no workouts planned for the current day the homepage will instead display random motivational messages.
 If an unregistered user visits the site the home screen will display options for logging in or registering.

 A user is required to have an account to access all features of the site.
-For the purposes of viewing/testing the site I have created the following dummy accounts that make use of the site's features, please use them or create your own account to access the site, where you can also follow these accounts:
+For the purposes of viewing/testing the site I have created the following dummy accounts, which make use of the site's features.
+Please use them or create your own account to access the site, where you can also follow these accounts:

 * Account 1
     * **username:** Daniel Tibor